ckgxrg-salt/DMIAE/README.md

 # DraMa.InterActivE - DMIAE

-# A simple tool to unify scripts for school drama club.
+A simple tool to unify scripts for school drama club.

-It defines a syntax to define a script, and some utilities to work with this format.
+It defines a syntax for a script, and some utilities to work with this format.

 # Syntax
 ## Header